KACIFIC1 HIGH THROUGHPUT SATELLITE

 in a condominium arrangement.
 This platform supports the Kacific1

-payload and a payload of SKY Perfect JSAT, which allows both parties
+payload and a payload of SKY Perfect JSAT, which allowed both parties

 to realise efficiencies in manufacturing and launch costs.